grvpanchal/ramp-up-to-react-js/index.md

-> Read Through [Flavio Copes React Handbook](https://flaviocopes.nyc3.digitaloceanspaces.com/react-handbook/react-handbook.pdf) to progess at ultra fast pace
+> Read Through [Flavio Copes React Handbook](https://flaviocopes.nyc3.digitaloceanspaces.com/react-handbook/react-handbook.pdf) to progress at an ultra-fast pace

 # Overview
-This is a quick guide to ramp up to React JS by beginning with essential HTML CSS and JavaScript knowledge to code in React.
+This is a quick guide to ramp up to ReactJS by beginning with essential HTML CSS and JavaScript knowledge to code in React.

-Initially when I started React without knowing ES6, It was a lot to grasp and difficult wrap thing around in head.
-The Pathway below is design to be efficient in HTML, CSS and JS first.
+Initially, when I started ReactJS without knowing ES6, It was a lot to grasp and difficult wrap thing around in the head.
+The Pathway below is designed to be efficient in HTML, CSS and JS first.
 This is important as Learning react may look easy but while coding if the core of JavaScript is not clear, you will have huge trouble in debugging the code.

 <img src="./assets/img/part-0.png" style="display: block; margin: 0 auto; max-width: 100%" />

-As you move along the parts, you dont directly start ReactJS coding, instead you first have to get accustomed to syntax like JSX, CSS as Objects and way to think before writing in ReactJS.
+As you move along the parts, you don't directly start ReactJS coding, instead, you first have to get accustomed to syntax like JSX, CSS as Objects and way to think before writing in ReactJS.
 Understand first what React does with light DOM using virtual DOM.
 Once, your mind is prepared, learning React becomes a hell lot easier.
-As you know React is just a library and final product (i.e. websites) is amalgamation of architecture and various technologies which are addons to React Library.
-Improper knowledge of this amalgamation results in destructive self growth in frontend technology.
+As you know React is just a library and final product (i.e. websites) is an amalgamation of architecture and various technologies which are add-ons to React Library.
+Improper knowledge of this amalgamation results in destructive self-growth in frontend technology.

 ## Part 1: Understanding HTML and CSS relation to Browser
-This is first and foremost part every developer working with website should know.
+This is the first and foremost part every developer working with a website should know.
 Forget JavaScript right now.
 JavaScript only won't make content appear on to browser but HTML and CSS will.

 <img src="./assets/img/part-1.png" style="display: block; margin: 0 auto; max-width: 100%" />

-Young developer are directly moved to React and Angular and that is a big red indicator for their personal skill development.
-It's not young developers are bad at HTMl/CSS.
+Young developers are directly moved to React and Angular and that is a big red indicator for their personal skill development.
+It's not young developers are bad at HTML/CSS.
 The major problem is not HTML/CSS but the exposure they are given to it.
 While taking interview many candidates directly jump on to technologies like Angular and ReactJS (JavaScript Framework) without understanding the internal workings of HTML and CSS.

 Everything you see on the web is built on HTML and CSS.
 JavaScript only gives the interactiveness to a site.
 Now in the modern age, the site needs to work as an App.
 So JavaScript Frameworks and libraries are made to make the site work as an app.
 There is a major practice problem such that developers get too much involved in framework JS.
 I have heard developers losing grip on HTML and CSS as tickets have major work on App improvements bit and not UI changes.
-I recommend developer to practicing on developing an app from scratch, once a month, so they get full insight of how web architecture of SPA and PWA work around to generate HTML light DOM and CSS.
+I recommend developers to practice on developing an app from scratch, once a month, so they get the full insight of how web architecture of SPA and PWA workaround to generate HTML light DOM and CSS.

 ### Content
 - [Clear Introduction](/html-css/clear-introduction)